danwells96/ARISES/DocFiles/Meeting Minutes.md

 * Mac will be made available for use in Bob Spence's office
 * Colour scheme will avoid colours difficult for colour-blind users (e.g. red) since this is a common symptom of diabetes
 * Exercise will be moved to top right to allow keyboard space
-* Insulin input/information will be on the graph instead of within the health section
+* Insulin input/information will be on the graph instead of within the health domain
 * Decided against using sliders for data input since they have to be capped at a certain value and it is difficult to hit values precisely.
 Pickers, keypads and numpads to be used instead.
 * A focus group will be scheduled in June

 **To Action:**
 * Create time, duration and intensity pickers to allow meal and exercise entry
 * Work on then displaying this information in a table
-* Have the sidebands displaying low, average and high blood glucose levels on the bi-focal display
+* Have the sidebands displaying low, average and high blood glucose levels on the bifocal display
 </p>
 </details>
 <details><summary>